 NXP buys Freescale for $11.8bn

-In a move that has major implications for the logistics industry, NXP Semiconductors is buying Freescale Semiconductor for about US$11.8bn to create what should be the market leader in general purpose microcontroller products.
-Both companies have been making microcontrollers and other devices for all M2M and IoT sectors, notably automotive, and the combined company is expected to become the market leader in automotive semiconductors.
+NXP Semiconductors is buying Freescale Semiconductor for about US$11.8bn to create what should be the market leader in general purpose microcontroller products.
+Both companies have made microcontrollers for use in smart meters as well as other semiconductor devices across a range of applications in the M2M and IoT arena.

 The combined enterprise is valued at just over $40bn and the combined revenue is more than $10bn.
 The transaction is expected to close in the second half of calendar 2015.

 "Today's announcement is a transformative step in our objective to become the industry leader in high performance mixed signal solutions," said Richard Clemmer, NXP chief executive officer.
 He will continue to be the president and chief executive officer of the merged company.